Ashok0/EnderalVREssentials/README.md

 [**Cannons 2K v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/63?tab=files): Replaces the cannons and cannonballs with new 2K textures.

+[**Drunken Bee Sign v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/118): Adds a sign to the blank wall on the exterior of the Drunken Bee in Riverville.

 [**Diverse Weather v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/70?tab=files): Diversifies the weather in Enderal and adds a few new ones.

 [**Enderal NPC Overhaul - SE version v2.2**](https://www.nexusmods.com/skyrim/mods/85455?tab=files): 75+ important NPCs are given a unique look, 500+ NPCs are given KS Hairdo's Hair.
 No esp.
 Can choose only unique, males or females.